Harper Simon: Appearances

-Journalism
+Journalism and books

 Simon has conducted many interviews for publications, as well as for Lip TV's Talk Show, which ran from 2016 to 2017.
-Some of his interview subjects include former CIA director James Woolsey, former senator Al Franken, actresses Natasha Lyonne and Anjelica Huston, directors Sean Baker and Sam Taylor-Johnson, artists Ed Moses and Alex Israel, Devo’s Mark Mothersbaugh, Pink Floyd’s David Gilmour, Monty Python's Eric Idle, and many others.
-He has interviewed artist Tracey Emin for Purple Magazine, and virtual reality pioneer and author Jaron Lanier for the L.A.
-Review of Books.
-Most recently, Simon interviewed director Miranda July for Hesperios Journal in 2019.
+His Talk Show interview subjects include former CIA director James Woolsey, former senator Al Franken, actresses Natasha Lyonne and Anjelica Huston, directors Sean Baker and Sam Taylor-Johnson, artists Ed Moses and Alex Israel, Devo's Mark Mothersbaugh, Pink Floyd's David Gilmour, Monty Python's Eric Idle, and others.
+He interviewed artist Tracey Emin for Purple Magazine, virtual reality pioneer and author Jaron Lanier for the Los Angeles Review of Books and director Miranda July for Hesperios Journal in 2019.

+In 2026, Simon released Thinking Out Loud, a book of his interviews.
+It was the follow-up to his 2022 book/multimedia project Meditations on Crime, which featured essays from artists and writers like Miranda July, Ben Okri, Jerry Stahl, MC5's Wayne Kramer and visual art by the likes of Raymond Pettibon, Cindy Sherman, and Tracey Emin.
+The project included a companion record, featuring original music by Sun Ra Arkestra, Gang Gang Dance, Julia Holter, and others.

 Personal life

 Harper Simon has been linked to actress Parker Posey.

-Music in film and television
+Film and television

+Simon was an executive producer on Alex Ross Perry's documentary Pavements, about the 90s rock band Pavement.

 Songs from Simon's first album were featured in the Golden Globe-winning HBO show Girls, ABC shows Private Practice and The Neighbors, and in the film Peace, Love and Misunderstanding directed by Oscar-winner Bruce Beresford.